lucapette/lucapette.github.com/_posts/2013-01-21-some-thoughts-about-poodr.markdown

 ## Feels like Ruby

-The techniques she presents throught the book will always feel like Ruby code and not something ported from a different language.
+The techniques she presents throughout the book will always feel like Ruby code and not something ported from a different language.
 I don't want to show you any example because it would probably be out of context and won't make any difference.
 But what I can tell you is the feeling I had while reading the code